luizaugustogarcia/tdp1375/README.md

 # TDP 1375

 Algorithm for sorting by transpositions based on an algebraic approach with guarantee of approximation ratio of 1.375 for all permutations in the Symmetric Group S_n (not only for the subset of the simple permutations).
-For the details on the algorithm, please refer to the paper "A new 1.375-approximation algorithm for Sorting By Transpositions" by L. A. G. Silva, L. A. B. Kowada, N. R. Rocco and M. E. M. T. Walter (preprint available [here](https://arxiv.org/abs/2001.11570)).
+For the details on the algorithm, please refer to the paper [A new 1.375-approximation algorithm for Sorting By Transpositions](https://rdcu.be/cE4ZC) by L. A. G. Silva, L. A. B. Kowada, N. R. Rocco and M. E. M. T. Walter.

 This project requires Maven.